reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Client Helpers/Get-ClientCommonParameters.md

 ### EXAMPLE 1
 ```
-Function Get-MyObject {
-    [cmdletbinding()]
-    Param()
+Get-ClientCommonParameters
 ```

-DynamicParam {
-        Get-ClientCommonParameters -Type "Create", "Template"
-    }

-    Process {
-        Find-ManagedObjects @PSBoundParameters
-    }
-}
-Inherit common parameters to a custom function.
+Get the common client parameters that can be added to an existing function
-This will add parameters such as "PageSize", "TotalPages", "Template" to your function

 ## PARAMETERS